-K-1 Fiancé Visa for Canadians Moving to the U.S.
+K-1 Visa for Canadian Fiancés Moving to the U.S.

 Email us if you are a Canadian citizen interested in applying for a K-1 visa.

 The procedure for applying for a K-1 fiancé visa to move to the U.S. is outlined in detail in our K-1 fiancé visa page.
-Once the petition to sponsor the Canadian fiancé is approved, and the fiancé attends an interview at the U.S. Consulate in Montreal, they can then travel to the United States at which time they have 90 days to get married.
+Once the petition to sponsor the Canadian fiancé is approved and the fiancé attends an interview at the U.S. Consulate in Montreal, they can enter the United States at which time they have ninety days to get married.

 Can a Canadian apply for an EAD to work in the U.S. with a K-1 Visa?

-Upon entry to the United States, the Canadian fiancé can apply for employment authorization – or EAD.
-It is currently taking USCIS anywhere from 6-9 months to approve EAD applications but the period of validity would only be for 90 days from entering the U.S. So it is not worth applying for employment authorization immediately upon entering.
+Upon entry to the United States, the Canadian fiancé can apply for employment authorization allowing them to work.
+It is currently taking USCIS about three months to approve EAD applications but the period of validity would only be for 90 days from entering the U.S. So it is not worth applying for employment authorization immediately upon entering.
 Instead, the couple should get married upon entry and then immediately apply for adjustment of status.
-With an adjustment of status application, the Canadian citizen spouse can simultaneously apply for and EAD which would be valid until the green card is issued.
+With an adjustment of status application, the Canadian citizen spouse can simultaneously apply for and EAD which should be valid until the green card is issued.

 Can a Canadian apply for advance parole to travel outside the U.S. with a K-1 visa?

 Once the fiancé enters the U.S. on the K-1 visa, they are not allowed to leave until they are approved for Advance Parole.
-Advance Parole is a travel permit that allows someone with a pending adjustment of status application to travel outside the United States and to re-enter without considering their green card application abandoned.
-Like the EAD, Advance Parole can take anywhere from 6 to 9 months to be approved, so it is recommended that the fiancé not make any travel arrangements outside the United States until it is approved.
+Advance Parole is a travel permit that allows the fiancé with a pending adjustment of status application to travel outside the United States and to re-enter without considering their application abandoned.
+Advance Parole can take up to 9 months to be approved, so it is recommended that the fiancé not make any travel arrangements outside the United States until it is approved.

 Sponsor’s financial ability to support the fiancé

-To qualify as a sponsor, the U.S. citizen must sign an Affidavit of Support that demonstrates his or her ability to meet a certain income requirement.
-The Affidavit of Support is required at two stages – the first at the K-1 visa application stage before the consulate interview (Form I-134), as well as later on at the adjustment of status stage (Form I-864).
+The U.S. citizen must sign an Affidavit of Support that demonstrates his or her ability to meet a certain income requirement.
+The Affidavit of Support is required at two stages – the first at the K-1 visa application stage before the consulate interview, as well as later on at the adjustment of status stage.

 Affidavit of Support